Cell phones & SIM cards

 🚕 Getting to the apartment

-If you’re driving, please make sure you only park in our parking bay, in front of the building, below, or elsewhere on the street.
+If you’re driving, please make sure you only park in our parking bay, where it says “Parking” below, or anywhere on the street.
+Please don’t park in front of other garages.

-Do not drive your vehicle into the side entrance pas the gate, not even to drop off your bags.
-This is for permanent residents/owners only (we don’t allow delivery vehicles in either) and has been a source of quite a lot of friction among the building owners.)
+Do not drive your vehicle into the side entrance pas the gate, not even to drop off your bags, not for deliveries.
+This is strictly for owners only.

-While this is a dedicated parking bay, it is still accessible from the street, not behind a fence.
-Please never leave anything in the car and never leave the car unlocked, even if you’re just quickly running upstairs.
-There have been stories of visitors leaving bags on the backseat for an hour while they grabbed a meal, just to get back to a smashed window and a missing bag.
+While you will have a dedicated parking area, it is still accessible from the street, not behind a fence.
+Please never leave anything in the car and don’t leave the car unlocked, even if you’re just quickly running upstairs.

 🚪Entering and exiting